Muscovite War of Succession: First period (1425–1434)

-Second period (1434-1436)
+Second period (1434–1436)

 The brothers of Vasily Yuryevich — Dmitry Shemyaka and Dmitry Krasny — refused to lend him any support.
 Anticipating that Vasily would not be able to keep Moscow for long, they preferred to ally with Vasily II so that eventually they could get additional lands from him.
 Indeed, Vasily gave Rzhev and Uglich to Dmitry Shemyaka and Bezhetsky Verkh to Dmitry Krasny.
 Vasily Yuryevich was driven out of Moscow; he also lost Zvenigorod to Vasily II and was left landless, forced to flee to Novgorod.

 In 1435, Vasily managed to collect an army in Kostroma and moved in the direction of Moscow.
 He lost a battle on the bank of the Kotorosl River to Vasily II and fled to Kashin.
 He then managed to conquer Vologda and built up a new army with the support of Vyatka.
 With this new army he moved again to the south and encountered Vasily II in Kostroma.
 The two armies were stationed on two banks of the Kostroma River and could not start fighting immediately.
 Before the fight started, the two cousins concluded a peace treaty.
 Vasily Yuryevich recognized Vasily II as the Great Prince and got Dmitrov.
 However, he only spent a month in Dmitrov and subsequently moved to Kostroma and further to Galich and to Veliky Ustyug.
-In Veliky Ustyug, the army formed in Vyatka, which had supported Yuri Dmitrievich for a long time, and joined Vasily.
+In Veliky Ustyug, the army formed in Vyatka, which had supported Yuri Dmitrievich for a long time, joined Vasily.
 Vasily Yuryevich plundered Veliky Ustyug and with the army went south again.
 In early 1436, he lost a battle in Skoryatino, close to Rostov, to Vasily II, and was captured.

 Subsequently, when the Vyatka people continued to attack the lands belonging to the Grand Prince, Vasily II ordered to have Vasily Yuryevich blinded.
 Vasily Yuryevich was known after that as Vasily Kosoy.
 He lived until 1448, but chronicles do not mention him between 1436 and 1448; apparently he was imprisoned all this time.
 At the same time Vasily II released Dmitry Shemyaka, who had been exiled to Kolomna, and concluded a treaty with him similar to the treaty he previously concluded with Vasily Kosoy, returning Shemyaka all his lands.